toby124/PowerApps/Leave Request App/README.md

 The datasource used by the application is SharePoint List

-Reach out to me with feedbacks or if you have any question
+Reach out to me @yusufoluwatobi21@gmail.com for feedback and questions